✎ Technique: Motion actuation

 An Undo button next to the text field offers the same functionality.

-Screen capture of interface with cancel button
+Screen capture of interface with undo button.

 ✗ Bad example #2